finnmayhew/The-Revelation-Mission/World/Poseidon/Citadel.md

 Because they come from the Darkened Depths, some view the world's monsters as failed attempts at civilized life.
 Some believe that Poseidon, the god who they named the world after, created all life, some believe that he created only the Marids, some believe he just created the world; some believe he does not exist, some believe he *is* the world.
 Some believe that the Marids were born from nature, and Poseidon is an unnatural force who creates the monsters.

+Monsters are nearly defined as those that do not communicate.
+It's indisputable that the crew are not monsters if they can be shown to communicate.

 ## The Currents

 Civilization structured itself around the currents.
 The currents shift over time in something like an S-curve, and the epochs of Maridian history are demarcated by the sudden disruption of Maridian life caused by those shifts, which are called Wakes.
 Wakes happen around every 20 years and last for around a month.
 Any structure in the way of a current is ripped from the foundation of the Citadel's coral (which itself is forbidden from alteration).
 Thankfully, Wakes happen in such a way that the Marids can tell that they're coming well ahead of time and can evacuate anyone who will be affected, but it's not known how to tell where the currents will end up until they move, so rehousing people and rebuilding buildings takes a significant toll on Maridian society.